YaBoiCGally/Final-Project-Proposal/Cam-Gallagher_SRD5-Battle-Sim.md

 ### Project Description

-In this project, I intend to implement a reduced ruleset presented in the [SRD5](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf), as presented by Wizard's of the Coast, making use of their Open Game License and Fan Content Policy.
-The project will be coded entirely in Java, utilizing the flexibility of class and interface implementations, and inheritence and polymorphism.
-The project will utilize a GUI to represent a gridded battle map, with elements including PCs, monsters, areas of effect, and terrain modifiers.
+In this project, I intend to develop a battle simulator, implementing a reduced ruleset of that presented in the [SRD5](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf).
+The project will allow a user to create monster and character units, and use those to run a simulated battle encounter, with each unit taking its turn in initiative order, and acting against the opposing forces.
+The GUI will display the encounter as it progresses, and the GUI console will display results of each turn.

+### Technologies
+- Java (Main program, File I/O & Primative AI)
+- JSON or MySQL (Configuration Storage)
+- Java AWT (GUI)

+Alternatively, this program can be built as a web app:
+- Javascript (Main program, Filo I/O, Primative AI)
+- HTML/CSS (GUI and user input)
+- JSON or MySQL (Configuration Storage)

+Either option will produce similar results, and is dependant on group experience and preference.

 ### UML Diagram